- Animal Production: grazing management, grazing - multispecies, grazing - rotational

 Agroforestry is a sustainable agricultural paradigm that integrates trees with crops and/or livestock.
 Agroforestry practices can be highly profitable while simultaneously restoring critical ecosystem services degraded by conventional agriculture.
 Although agroforestry has not yet been widely adopted across the North-Central Region, a collection of pioneer farmers established their farms decades ago, well ahead of the curve.
 Collectively, these pioneers host a wealth of knowledge gained through experience – both success and failure.

 These pioneers are dispersed across the North Central Region, making it difficult for beginning farmers to learn from them in person.
 Furthermore, the pioneers often traverse different networks and markets than beginning farmers.
 Thus, the collective experience of these pioneers has been underutilized in educating beginning agroforestry farmers.

-In this project, the Savanna Institute will partner with six pioneer agroforestry farmers to document, synthesize, and disseminate over 183 years of collective experience via: online interactive discussions, virtual farm tours, podcast interviews, on-farm field days, and creative infographics of abstract agroforestry concepts.
-This range of methods will maximize the educational impact across the diverse ages, backgrounds, and learning styles of beginning farmers.
-The resulting educational materials will be priceless tools in facilitating beginning agroforestry farms in the North-Central Region.
+In this project, the Savanna Institute partnered with six pioneer agroforestry farmers to document, synthesize, and disseminate over 183 years of collective experience via: online interactive discussions, virtual farm tours, podcast interviews, on-farm field days, and creative infographics of agroforestry concepts.
+This range of methods maximizes the educational impact across the diverse ages, backgrounds, and learning styles of beginning farmers.
+The resulting educational materials are priceless tools in facilitating beginning agroforestry farms in the North-Central Region.

 - Host 24 online interactive discussions between beginning and pioneer farmers